 Recognized receivable for the return of collateral.
 (Generally cash collateral, but including securities provided as collateral as applicable under the terms of the secured borrowing transaction.
 Receivables are not recognized for securities provided as collateral if those securities are still reported as assets of the reporting entity.)

-Recognized liability to return securities acquired under the reverse-repurchase agreement as required pursuant to the secured borrowing transaction.
+Recognized liability, including accrued interest, to return securities acquired under the reverse-repurchase agreement as required pursuant to the secured borrowing transaction.
 (Generally, a liability is required if the acquired securities are sold.)

 For repurchase transactions accounted for as a salefn, the maximum amount and end balance as of each reporting period (quarterly and annual) for the following: